 Big City and Forest

-A tile viewer reveals the original names for Mystic Forest and Twilight City were based on the levels in DK '94.
+A tile viewer reveals the original names for Mystic Forest and Twilight City were based on the levels in the Game Boy Donkey Kong.
 The final names are the last graphics in the set before other tiles begin.

-Further evidence suggests that these worlds were the first two to be developed, in the same order as in DK94.
+Further evidence suggests that these worlds were the first two to be developed, in the same order as the aforementioned game.
 Both worlds use a black background color for the tile maps, along with Fire Mountain (the third name in the tile list), while the rest of the worlds use white.
 Both worlds also use slightly different tiles for standard color block outlines, with Twilight City's being the most different and Mystic Forest's being only a pixel off from the rest.